mayankkk04/leet_imp/README.md

 # leet_imp
-In this repository I have uploaded some uncommon questions of leetcode which I found tricky or requires some out of the box thinking .
+In this repository I have uploaded solutions of some questions of leetcode which I found tricky or required some out of the box thinking .
+If repo helps you out in any way possible please give it a star ⭐

+Author-
+Mayank